-In Sweden, YIT received its first wind farm contract last October.
+In Sweden, YIT built its first wind farm contract.
 YIT and Stavro Vind AB will carry out foundation work for a new wind farm in Northern Sweden.
-The contract is worth EUR 35 million and covers the Balance of Plant work for a new wind farm, namely the turbine foundations and lifting areas as well as the wind park’s internal roads and cabling.
+The contract covered the Balance of Plant work for a new wind farm, namely the turbine foundations and lifting areas as well as the wind park’s internal roads and cabling.

 Both Sweden and Finland have ambitious goals in reaching carbon neutrality: Finland’s goal is 2035, Sweden’s is 2045.
 Wind power will play a key role in carbon neutrality.
 According to different political parties, the share of wind power should increase from its current level of approximately 7% to 15–30% by 2030, as was reported by YLE.
-At the moment, however, wind power capacity is increasing too slowly.
-In Sweden, receiving an environmental permit can take up to 10 years, the Swedish Wind Energy Association’s discovered.
+However, in Sweden, receiving an environmental permit can take up to 10 years, the Swedish Wind Energy Association’s discovered.
 According to Virtanen, the largest hindrance in Finland is complaints.

 “Currently, it’s too easy to slow down the zoning process by filing a complaint.”